This is the September 2018 investment conditions report. It includes both a written version and audio commentary.

 The following table provides an overview of global PMI as well as select regions and countries.

-The six month rate of change for the Conference Board’s Leading Index of U.S. economic indicators was 2.3% while 80% of the index’s underlying components were higher then six months ago, conditions that suggest the risk of a U.S. recession is low.
+The six month rate of change for the Conference Board’s Leading Index of U.S. economic indicators was 2.7%, a slight improvement 2.5% last month.
+90% of the index’s underlying components were higher then six months ago.
+Leading economic indicators suggest the risk of a U.S. recession is extremely low.

 Market Internals – YELLOW

 Market internals, such as trend, momentum, and sentiment, are fast variables since they are driven by investor emotion whereas valuations and economic trends tend to change more slowly.